-What is verbal and non-verbal communication?
+What is Verbal and Non-Verbal Communication?

-- The tone of voice, rate, the volume of speech, and stress placed on words (collectively known as paralinguistics) are a few more examples of non-verbal cues.
+The tone of voice, rate, volume of speech, and stress placed on words (collectively known as paralinguistics) are a few more examples of non-verbal cues.
 Paralinguistics can complement and add to the verbal message, as well as accentuate a verbal message by emphasizing parts of the message.
 However, these cues are not universal as it depends on the urgency of the message, the emotions of the speaker, which language is spoken, and cultural and regional influences.

 What can affect our non-verbal communication

-Tips for non-verbal communication
+Tips to improve non-verbal communication

 Non-verbal communication and hearing loss

 Verbal and non-verbal communication are important ways of sharing messages and emotions with others.
 This can ring especially true for individuals experiencing hearing loss.
 However, research has found that hearing-impaired individuals are better at understanding non-verbal communication cues than normal hearing individuals.
 One reason for this is that many individuals experiencing hearing loss may rely on sign language and speechreading.

 Hearing loss affects your ability to obtain and interpret information from verbal information.
 Speechreading integrates verbal communication (if the person is experiencing partial hearing loss or wearing hearing aids) with visual information from non-verbal communication to better understand what someone is conveying.
 During speechreading, the listener pays attention to the speaker’s gestures, facial expressions, and body language.
 These non-verbal communication cues provide additional information and context that makes it easier for someone experiencing hearing loss to interpret and understand a conversation.